 More than half of Americans get less than half the recommended amount of dietary fiber.
 Fiber supplements can help you reach your quota, but most provide only one kind of fiber — and the most popular varieties often contain sugar or artificial flavors and sweeteners.

-Here’s what you need to know before choosing a fiber supplement.
+Here’s what you need to know about fiber supplements:

 6 Tips for Choosing Fiber Supplements